IanESmith/static-website/Services/cdmp/notes.md

 Working with our Advanced Border Control and HMPO colleagues to provide a platform for their data.

 ### What is blocking us
-Our main challenge is remains around our very small technical team.
+Our main challenge is remains around only having a very small technical team.
 We're working to resolve this and tracking progress so able to see the velocity (and any impact on due dates).

 ### Just done
 - completed pretty well all of the work for Release Candidate 1A (except Monitoring for which ABC have not yet provided requirements and Logging (which may needed sooner than expected))